 - Understands that 3x5=15 and 5x3=15 (this is the commutative property of multiplication).

-- Begins to memorize the product of all one-digit numbers so that she has memorized them all by the end of 3rd grade.
+- Begins to memorize the product of one-digit numbers so that he knows them all by the end of 3rd grade.

 - Rounds numbers to the nearest tens or hundreds.

 - Understands and creates fractions and uses number lines to represent and compare different fractions.

 - Creates and uses graphs to represent data and answer questions.